foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/colour.md

 ## Test
 This test does not require a reagent.

-* Collect 5 ml of sample water and place in cuvette.
+* Collect 20 ml of sample water and place in cuvette.
+In this case you will need to add the sample to the tall glass tube, and place it into the white cuvette.
 * Place the cuvette under the light stand.
 * Clip on the ring light over your phone and turn it on to maximum brightness.
 * Place the phone over the stand.